The-macharia/The-macharia/README.md

 ### Hi there 👋

-I'm Macharia, a Fullstack software Engineer in Nairobi.
+I'm Macharia, a Fullstack Software Engineer in Nairobi.

 - ⚡ - My Stack at the moment includes:
   <ul>